lostdecade/manor/_posts/2013-04-01-play-treasure-geoff.md

 	</a>
 </div>

-Today we're happy to announce our new game [Treasure Geoff](http://treasuregoblin.lostdecadegames.com/?geoff=1), also available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/treasure-goblin/jgjgnceamhgknelfkpbhebhnphaeefho)!
+Today we're happy to announce our new new game [Treasure Geoff](http://treasuregoblin.lostdecadegames.com/?geoff=1), also available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/treasure-goblin/jgjgnceamhgknelfkpbhebhnphaeefho)!

 **Treasure Geoff** is a free, gamepad-enabled, side-scrolling platformer built in HTML5.
 Players control a nimble [Geoff](/about/#geoff) who explores dangerous caves in search of treasure.
 The game features tight controls, procedurally generated levels, achievements, and of course, lots of treasure!